Plantation Island Wildlife Management Area

 The following activities are not permitted in Plantation Island WMA:

 - Damaging or removing gates, fences, signs or other property

 - Construction of permanent blinds or other structures such as tree stands

 Outdoor Safety Tips

 NOTE: Ticks are active whenever temperatures are above freezing but especially so in the late spring and early fall.
 Deer ticks can transmit Lyme and several other diseases.
 More information on deer ticks and Lyme disease can be obtained from the NYS Department of Health (Leaves DEC Website).
 Also, practice Leave No Trace (Leaves DEC website) principles when recreating on state land to enjoy the outdoors responsibly; minimize impact on the natural resources and avoid conflicts.

 How We Manage

-Like most of the state's Wildlife Management Areas, Plantation Island WMA is managed by DEC's Division of Fish, Wildlife and Marine Resources for wildlife conservation and wildlife-associated recreation (hunting, trapping, wildlife viewing/photography).
+Like most of the state's Wildlife Management Areas, Plantation Island WMA is managed by DEC's Division of Fish and Wildlife for wildlife conservation and wildlife-associated recreation (hunting, trapping, wildlife viewing/photography).
 Funding to maintain and manage this site is provided by the Federal Aid in Wildlife Restoration or "Pittman-Robertson" Act, which is acquired through excise taxes on sporting arms, ammunition and archery equipment.